-Financial resources (One hour)
+Financial resources

-- Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 42- 47) (10 minutes) Refer to the talking points and notes that accompany each slide - Use Tool 1: Comparing Financial Service Providers to review the details of banking options available to students (5 minutes) - Use Tool 4: Opening a Checking or Savings Account to explain the process for opening a bank account and selecting appropriate account variables.
-(10 minutes) - Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 48- 65) (35 minutes) Refer to the talking points and notes that accompany each slide
+- Handout: Where to Stash Your Cash (10 minutes) - Give students 10 minutes to complete this activity on their own.
+Review this as a class, and use as a baseline of what to really focus on in the PPT material.
+If most students are familiar with checking and savings accounts, you'll be able to breeze through that material and focus on other sections. - Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 42- 47) (15 minutes) \Refer to the talking points and notes that accompany each slide - Use Tool 1: Comparing Financial Service Providers to review the details of banking options available to students - Use Tool 4: Opening a Checking or Savings Account to explain the process for opening a bank account and selecting appropriate account variables. - Instructor shares I-9a "MC3 Financial Literacy Instructor's PPT" (slide 48-65) (45 minutes) \Refer to the talking points and notes that accompany each slide - Activity: Stock Market Exercise (45 minutes) (slide 51)